the SOMBER ruins of a fallen ideology

 Introductory briefing about the region and the route of this journey.

-Our visit will be mainly focussed on the impressive socialist heritage of the city and the anti-communist revisionist violence of the late 80s, but we’ll have also time to admire the well-preserved elegant palaces, houses, churches and monasteries dating back to the pre-communist era.
+Our visit will be mainly focussed on the impressive socialist heritage of the city and the blind anti-communist violence of the late 80s, but we’ll have also time to admire the well-preserved elegant palaces, houses, churches and monasteries dating back to the pre-communist era.

 Lunch, dinner and overnight in Timisoara.